ZackFra/Salesforce-Moxygen/README.md

 #### List\<Aggregate\> queryAggregateWithBinds(String queryString, Map\<String, Object\> bindMap, System.AccessLevel accessLevel);

+- If the query was not registered, performs a query with binds on the mock soql database
-Same behavior as queryAggregate, bindMap and accessLevel are ignored.
+- Otherwise, same behavior as queryAggregate, bindMap and accessLevel are ignored.

 ### MockDML